PGCodehub/Optical-Character-Recognition/Experiment-1/README.md

 The dataset we will be using for this task will be [EMNIST](https://www.nist.gov/node/1298471/emnist-dataset), which thanks [Cohen and et al](http://arxiv.org/pdf/1702.05373) it is labelled.

-Here we experimented with 3 different architecture lenet, resnet and a custom CNN architecture.
+Here we experimented with 3 different architecture lenet, resnet and a custom cnn architecture

 **Learnings**